chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > Can you share an experience where you addressed a cross-browser compatibility issue or a front-end security vulnerability (e.g., XSS, CSRF)?

+At Blitz Interactive, I secured our instant messaging system against XSS attacks, as user inputs like chat messages posed risks of malicious scripts.

+During code reviews, I identified unescaped inputs in the frontend.
+I used the third library to filter inputs, preserving safe HTML for rich media, and ensuring secure user interactions.

+ I tested compatibility across Chrome, Firefox, and Safari.
+This strengthened my skills in frontend security.

+### Mentore Junior

+> Describe your management style when mentoring junior developers

+At Toyou Feiji, I mentored three junior developers using a structured approach.
+I began by understanding each person's learning style and career goals, then created personalized development plans.

+I assigned a different range of development tasks, starting with simple ones and gradually increasing complexity until they were able to undertake all development tasks.

+The key was building their confidence while maintaining code quality, so I established a standardized code review process to ensure code quality.

+### Deadlines

+> How would you handle tight deadlines with limited resources?

+I focus on three things: what's most important, using what we have, and clear communication.

+First, I work with the team to decide what features we must deliver and what can wait.
+At my last job, when we had a tight deadline for a monitoring feature, I built the basic functions first, then added extra features later.

+Second, I use existing code and tools instead of building everything new.
+This saves time and reduces mistakes.

+Third, I give daily updates and tell people about problems early, not at the last minute.
+If we need to change the plan, I explain the options clearly.

+I'm happy to work extra hours when needed, but I try to keep code quality good so we don't create bigger problems later.

 ## Questions